rvndudz/Simple-Flask-CRUD-Application/readme.md

 ## Usage

-To run the Flask application:
+To run the Flask application in debug mode:

 ```shell
 flask --app app run --debug